 - Proper clothes

 Clothes made of materials that protect you against low temperatures, strong wind, and rain.
-On the mountain the weather can suddenly change, so do not forget rain gear.
+On the mountain the weather can suddenly change so always bring rain gear and wear multiple layers of clothes.
+Even in the hot summer months, the temperature at the top is often just above 0 degrees at sunrise.

 - Flashlight / headlamp